 Sr. No. Evaluation Elements Weightage (%)

-1 MST 25
+1 MST 30

 2 EST 45

-3 Sessionals (Include Assignments/Projects/Tutorials/Quizzes/Lab Evaluations) 30
+3 Sessionals (May include assignments/quizzes) 25

-UEC404: SIGNALS AND SYSTEMS
+UEC404: SIGNALS ANDSYSTEMS

-Course Objective: Aim of this subject is to develop analytical capability of students, by which they would be able to handle real-time signal processing related problems and projects.
+Course Objective: The aim of this subject is to develop

+analytical capability of students, by which they would be able to handle real-time signal processing related problems and projects.
 The knowledge of various transforms will help students to work in multi-disciplinary fields of engineering in group activities.

-Representation of Signals and Systems: Signals, Basic continuous time signals, Energy and power signals, System modeling concepts, Linear time invariant systems, Representation of signals in terms of impulses, Discrete time LTI systems continuous time LTI systems, Properties of LTI systems, Systems described by differential and difference equations, Introduction to Sampling theorem of sinusoidal and random signals, Quantization.
+Representation of Signals and Systems: Signals, Basic Continuous Time signals, Energy and power signals, System modeling concepts, Linear time invariant systems, Representation of signals in terms of impulses, Discrete time LTI systems continuous time LTI systems, Properties of LTI systems, Systems described by differential and difference equations, Introduction to Sampling theorem of sinusoidal and random signals, Quantization.

-Fourier Analysis: Continuous and discrete time Fourier series, Trigonometric & exponential Fourier series, Properties of Fourier series, Parseval's theorem, Line spectrum, Rate of conversion of Fourier spectra, Continuous and discrete time Fourier transforms and its properties, Analysis of discrete time signals and systems, Correlation, Autocorrelation, Relation to Laplace transform.
+FourierAnalysis: Continuous and discrete time Fourier series, Trigonometric & exponential Fourier series, Properties of Fourier series, Parseval's theorem, Line spectrum, Rate of conversion of Fourier spectra, Continuous and discrete time Fourier transforms and its properties, Analysis of discrete time signals and systems, Correlation, Autocorrelation, Relation to Laplace transform.

-The Z-Transform: Definition of Z-transform and Z-transform theorems, Relation between Z.T. and F.T., Transfer function, Inverse Z-transform, Discrete time convolution, Stability, Time domain and frequency domain analysis, Solution of difference equation.
+Z-Transform: Definition of Z-transform and Z-transform theorems, Relation between Z.T. and F.T., Transfer function, Inverse Z-transform, Discrete time convolution, Stability, Time domain and frequency domain analysis, Solution of difference equation.

-Introduction to Fast Fourier Transforms: Discrete Fourier transform, Properties of DFT, Fast Fourier transforms, Divide and Conquer Approach, Decimation in time and decimation infrequency, Radix-4 FFT, Linear Convolution, Circular Convolution, Power spectrum and correlation with FFT.
+Introduction to Fast Fourier Transforms: Discrete Fourier transform, Properties of DFT, Fast Fourier transforms, Divide and Conquer Approach, Decimation in time and decimation in frequency, Radix-4FFT, Linear Convolution, Circular Convolution, Power spectrum and correlation with FFT.